box/boxcli/docs/folders.md

-  --destination=destination              The destination folder to download the Box folder into --fields=fields                        Comma separated list of fields to show --json                                 Output formatted JSON
+  --destination=destination              The destination folder to download the Box folder into --fields=fields                        Comma separated list of fields to show --json                                 Output formatted JSON --no-color                             Turn off colors for logging --[no-]overwrite                       [default: true] Overwrite the folder if it already exists.

-  --max-depth=(root|max)                 [default: max] Maximum depth to verify if files and folders are already exists, only used with
-                                         --no-overwrite

-  --no-color                             Turn off colors for logging

-  --[no-]overwrite                       [default: true] Overwrite the folder if it already exists.

-  --save-to-file-path=save-to-file-path  Override default file path to save report

-  --zip                                  Download the folder into a single .zip archive
+  --save-to-file-path=save-to-file-path  Override default file path to save report --zip                                  Download the folder into a single .zip archive

 EXAMPLE